hamk-automation/HAMK-unlimited-2018-summer/docker.md

 ## Motivations

 The "Healthy Digital House" (Terveellinen Digitalo) project and the TOE-hanke project involves significant amount IOT data (Big Data) and datasources.
 The two projects involves an application base solution which includes storage, data handling, visulization and demonstrations.
 This application is a combined of several microservices which run on our local server.
-In the past and just until the last couple of months, our productions server were just two small machines sitting in an office in Valkeakoski.
+In the past and just until the last couple of months, our production server were just two small machines sitting in an office in Valkeakoski.
 As a new physical server was installed in HAMK's Datacenter located in Hämeenlinna, we have to come up with a system that should not only be able to migrate our existing programs with most of their data, but also provide us a better way of managing our micro services.

 ## Our needs